-If you’ve ever had a 401k account with an employer and lost track of it after you’ve left — you’re not alone.
+A big part of personal finance, and financial wellness more directly, is keeping track of all your accounts.
+If you’ve ever had a 401(k) account with an employer and lost track of it after you’ve left, you’re definitely not alone.

-We estimate that there are over 25 million ‘orphaned’ 401k accounts just like yours.
-These are accounts tied to former employers that continue to have money in them, but are not actively being monitored or used.
+We estimate that there are over 25 million ‘orphaned’ 401(k) accounts (sometimes called “employer-sponsored plans”) just like yours.
+These are accounts tied to former employers that continue to have money in them but are not actively being monitored or used.

-Some of the time, though, your money has been transferred to a new institution.
+Some of the time, though, your money has been transferred to a new institution — this can impact all former employees of a particular organization.
 That generally happens in one of three cases:

-- Your account balance was under $5,000 and was transferred to an IRA at a different institution — this is known as a “forced rollover” and is allowed by some 401k plans.
+- Your old plan account balance was under $5,000 and was transferred to an IRA at a different institution — this is known as a “forced rollover” and is allowed by some 401(k) plans.